Nilsa's Story: A Parent's Journey with Friends–Boston

 He told me that he now wants to do something to help other kids who lost their parents to a drug overdose.
 As a mother, I was so incredibly proud of my son.
 I know that Rolando’s strengths and compassion for others are because of Zack and Friends of the Children–Boston.

 Today is a new day, and I have many hopes and dreams for my children and I. I just had the most amazing Mother’s Day, and I can’t wait to make more amazing memories as a family.
 My children and I have been through so much, and I am so proud of how strong we are.
 Rolando once said to me that he was too young to see all of the things he has seen.

-“They promised to be there for me and Rolando from kindergarten through high school graduation, no matter what is going on in our lives Now 7 years later, I can tell you that Friends has done what they have promised and so much more.”
+They promised to be there for me and Rolando from kindergarten through high school graduation, no matter what is going on in our lives.
+Now seven years later, I can tell you that Friends have done what they have promised and so much more.